Update

 During a spring semester in Madrid, Spain, Triniti interned with POWEN, a company that specializes in solar photovoltaic panel installations on homes and businesses.
 This experience introduced her to the details behind solar installations and the inner workings of marketing and designing solar panel arrays for customers.

-Beginning fall 2022 she is taking on a new role as an Eco-Rep with the Office of Sustainability.
-In this role she will advocate for sustainability and lead related initiatives on campus.
+Beginning fall 2022 she took on a new role as an Eco-Rep with the Office of Sustainability.
+In this role she advocated for sustainability and lead related initiatives on campus.

-This semester she is also taking ES 303 – Environment and Energy Systems Engineering.
-This class is particularly relevant to her because the main project involves developing solutions to actual problems that exist on Lafayette’s campus.
-The class will work with LaFarm to improve its irrigation system and ability to provide its own water.
-The course will also work on opportunities to help Lafayette reach their goal of carbon neutrality by 2035 whether via an industrial-scale solar farm, finding other methods of saving/producing energy, or carbon sequestration.
-Triniti is especially excited about this class because it enables her to apply her engineering skills to solve real problems.
+She found ES 303 – Environment and Energy Systems Engineering particularly relevant to her because the main project involved developing solutions to actual problems that exist on Lafayette’s campus.
+The class worked with LaFarm to improve its irrigation system and ability to provide its own water.
+The course also looked at opportunities to help Lafayette reach their goal of carbon neutrality by 2035 whether via an industrial-scale solar farm, finding other methods of saving/producing energy, or carbon sequestration.
+This class enabled Triniti to apply her engineering skills to solve real problems.